garysweaver/irie/README.md

     query_for :get_foos, is: {|t,q| q.where(params[:foo] => 'bar').order(t[])}

 Note that it is a proc so you can really do whatever you want with it and will have access to other things in the environment or can call another method, etc.

+### Routing

+Respects regular and nested Rails resourceful routing and controller namespacing, e.g. in `config/routes.rb`:

+    MyAwesomeApp::Application.routes.draw do
+      namespace :my_service_controller_module do
+        resources :foobars
+        # why use nested if you only want to provide ways of querying via path
+        match 'bars/:bar_id/foobars(.:format)' => 'foobars#index'
+      end
+    end

 ### License